A Learning-based Framework for Topology-Preserving Segmentation using Quasiconformal Mappings: Experiment

-\textbf{Dataset} Four datasets are used in this work.
-The 3D volumetric dataset of kidney images \cite{heller2021state} is used for the self-ablation study.
-Among the entire $300$ images in the dataset, $210$ images are used for training while the remaining $90$ images are used for testing.
-All images are central-cropped and resized to the size of $128\times 128 \times 64$.
-The unsupervised TPSN is evaluated on the Ham10000 dataset to segment skin leisions\cite{tschandl2018ham10000,tschandl2020human}.
-In this experiment, we will consider the simply-connected lesions only.
-The $10015$ images containing disconnected lesions in the original dataset are removed.
-They are not included in training and testing.
-The main purpose is to examine the effectiveness of our model in preserving the topological prior (that is, simply-connected).
-The final selected dataset contains $9981$ images. $8981$ of them are used for training, while the remaining $1000$ images are used for testing.
-The images are all resized into a size of $512\times 512$.
-To examine our model for segmenting doubly-connected structures, the ACDC \cite{bernard2018deep} dataset is used.
-The experiments are carried out on 2D images. $5$ slices containing circular vessel structures from $100$ cases are extracted and used as the dataset. $90$ cases are used for training, which comprises of $450$ images.
-Another $10$ cases ($50$ images), which are blind to the network during training, are used for testing.
-KiTS21\cite{heller2021state} dataset is also used for the 3D segmentation of simply-connected structures.
-The experiment follows the same process as in the self-ablation study.
-We also evaluate the capability of our methods for multi-objects segmentation\cite{btcv2015}.
-To the best of our knowledge, it is the first learning-based deformable model for multi-object segmentation.
-The whole $30$ cases in the dataset are divided into $25$ and $5$ for training and testing, respectively.
-Note that only $8$ organs (spleen, right kidney, left kidney, gallbladder, liver, stomach, right adrenal gland, left adrenal gland) are used in this work.
-For the sake of convenience, all images are centrally cropped and resized into $128 \times 128 \times 128$.
-The intensity for all images is normalized to $[0,1]$.
+\textbf{Dataset} In this work, we utilized four datasets to evaluate the effectiveness of our proposed models.
+The 3D volumetric dataset of kidney images \cite{heller2021state} was used for the self-ablation study.
+Out of the $300$ images in the dataset, $210$ were used for training, and the remaining $90$ were used for testing.
+All images were central-cropped and resized to $128\times 128 \times 64$.
+To evaluate the unsupervised TPSN model for segmenting skin lesions\cite{tschandl2018ham10000,tschandl2020human}, we used the Ham10000 dataset, considering only the simply-connected lesions.
+We removed the images containing disconnected lesion regions in the original dataset, and the final dataset comprised $9981$ images.
+Out of these, $8981$ were used for training, and the remaining $1000$ images were used for testing.
+All images were resized to $256\times 256$.
+To evaluate our model for segmenting genus-1 structures, we used the ACDC \cite{bernard2018deep} dataset, where $5$ slices containing circular vessel structures from $100$ cases were extracted and used as the dataset.
+Out of these, $90$ cases comprising $450$ images were used for training, while the remaining $10$ cases ($50$ images) were used for testing.
+We used the KiTS21\cite{heller2021state} dataset for 3D segmentation of simply-connected structures, following the same process as in the self-ablation study.
+Finally, we evaluated the capability of our methods for multi-object segmentation on BTCV dataset\cite{btcv2015}.
+We divided the whole $30$ cases in the dataset into $25$ and $5$ for training and testing, respectively, and used only $8$ organs (spleen, right kidney, left kidney, gallbladder, liver, stomach, right adrenal gland, left adrenal gland) in this work.
+All images were centrally cropped and resized to $128 \times 128 \times 128$.
+The intensity of all images was normalized to $[0,1]$.